MuthuYogesh/simple-task-manager/README.md

 POST /api/init
 ```

-Creates the SQLite database and tables
+Creates the Postgres tables if they do not exist
 (useful for first run or CI).

 ---